bbc/simorgh/data/README.md

 ## Video test assets

-All these are included in article cmejqde986vo on the Test environment
+All these are included in article cmejqde986vo.

 |      PID | Availability  |
 | -------: | ------------- |